raphaelpra/exos/README.md

 * `samples`: miscell pieces of code that can come in handy
 * `reading`: the idea was to gather full-length projects, that students could read; may disappear on the long run, and merged with `samples`

+## formats

+as noted above, most of the contents is written as notebooks; all notebooks are jupytext-encoded using either `py:percent` or `md:myst` formats
+also all notebooks have their filename prefix ending in `-nb` to help the distinction between notebooks and pure Python or pure markdown

 ## online